Freedom Behind Bars 1/2

 Three days later, I went back to the courthouse.
 I asked my sister, I said, “Can you make arrangements and see if they’ll let me come back.
 I want to thank everybody, you know, there’s so many people.”
 I said,”Can I just go and thank the people that had been involved 20 months in my case and all that?”
 So we did.

-And we sat at this big round table and drank coffee and he showed me all the paperwork that had been written before I even got to court.
+We sat at this big round table and drank coffee and he showed me all the paperwork that had been written before I even got to court.
 It was already a done deal.
 They already knew they were going to release me.
-And then, so I remember the guy, the probation guy said, “You know, the judge never closed the court.”
+I remember the guy, the probation guy said, “You know, the judge never closed the court.”
 So I was like, “Am I still free?”
 He said, “Yeah, you’re fine,” he said, “but it’s strange that he never said, like, all rise, you know, and did the court’s proceedings.
 He just walked off.
 And so I went into chambers a little bit later on I said, ‘Rusty, how come you never closed the court?’
 And the judge says, ‘I didn’t want anybody see me crying,’ he said, ‘I just walked off the court.'”

 I had a friend of mine, he looked at me and he’s like shaking his head.
 He said, “You don’t get it.”

 I was like, “I don’t get what?”
 He says, “You don’t get it.”

 You know, like, he says, ‘You don’t spend 35 years in prison and get out and act like you.”
 He had been in the prison ministry a long time, and I’m like, and for me, it was just, it was my life I lived.
 I just I’m a servant, I’ve no rights, I’ve no entitlements, like I said, you know, earlier.
 I’ve never been in need, never been in need since I’ve been released.